larseggert/repo-data/README.md

 - `group_type`: one of "wg" or "rg".
 - `group_email`: e-mail address for the group's mailing list.
 Optional.
 - `group_chairs`: list of github usernames.
+- `activity_exclude_labels`: list of strings that indicate Github issue labels (e.g., "editorial") that are filtered out of activity reports.
+Optional.

 Note that each group (identified by the `group` field) can have only one `primary` repo.